UK says banks must not refuse funds to good firms in trouble over coronavirus

-It would be unacceptable for banks to unfairly refuse funds to good businesses which are in difficulty because of the coronavirus pandemic, Britain's business minister said on Wednesday.
+It would be unacceptable for banks to unfairly refuse funds to good businesses that are in difficulty because of the coronavirus pandemic, Britain's business minister Alok Sharma said on Wednesday.

+The British government has committed hundreds of billions of pounds to help businesses through the almost total shutdown of the economy because of the pandemic - most notably through a 330 billion pound loan guarantee scheme.
+"It would be completely unacceptable if any banks were unfairly refusing funds to good businesses in financial difficulty," Sharma told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)